CHOICE POINT PSYCHOLOGY

 At Choice Point Psychology, Dr Nicholas Harris provides board-approved psychology supervision for provisional psychologists, clinical psychology registrars, and registered psychologists seeking reflective professional support.

-Supervision can include support with clinical practice, assessment, report writing, neurodiversity-affirming care, therapy skills, ethical decision-making, and professional development.
+Supervision can include support with clinical practice, psychological assessment, report writing, neurodiversity-affirming care, therapy skills, ethical decision-making, and professional development.

-Supervision is available face-to-face in Wyong on the Central Coast of NSW, or online Australia-wide via telehealth.
+Available face-to-face in Wyong on the Central Coast of NSW, or online Australia-wide via telehealth.

-Email Call Contact Form
+Email Us Call 0438 246 432 Contact Form Supervision Page

 Comments are closed.